PedroCantu-Dev/PedroCantu-Dev/README.md

 ### 👨‍💻 Current Projects
 - Building a **DevSecOps pipeline** for scalable microservices.
 - Experimenting with **cloud-native** solutions to improve deployment speed.
-- Working on **music production** as a creative outlet when not immersed in code.
+- Working on **music production** as a creative outlet when not immersed in I.T.

 ### 🏆 Achievements
 - Successfully transitioned multiple applications to cloud environments using CI/CD pipelines.